 Hiking boots should feel supported in the heel yet moderately roomy in the toebox.
 However, too much “bend” in the toebox could cause a serious abrasive injury.
 All hiking boots require a break-in period.

 New hiking boots, even if they’re made of lightweight materials, are going to be stiff.
-There’s no magical shortcut to softening leather, so wearers should never soak their new boots in water and immediately take an all-day hike!
-This sort of treatment would damage the leather and cause unnecessary pain and suffering.
-However, treating the leather uppers with mink oil or a water-repelling boot wax is highly recommended.
+There’s no magical shortcut to softening leather, so wearers should never soak their new boots in water and immediately take an all-day hike.
+However, you may consider adding one or more of our "lesser-known" break-in methods (see below) to your bag of tricks.

 Two schools of thought exist concerning the break-in process.
 The first is that “the wearer needs to adjust to the boot, but the boot also needs to adjust to the wearer.”
 If you choose to follow this school of thought, we recommend these steps: